RajuBuddharaju/canvas-scraper-cli/README.md

 ### Using Source Code

 You will need [NodeJS](https://nodejs.org/en) and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+Once installed, download the project dependencies using...

+`npm i`

 After, you can simply run the entry file directly...

 `node index.js ...`